Tsallis-Cirto entropy of black hole and black hole atom: Hawking radiation as quantum tunneling

 Let us start with semiclassical tunneling description of the Hawking radiation of particles from the black holes.\cite{Wilczek2000,Srinivasan1999,Volovik1999} The rate of emission of the particle with energy $\omega$ from the black hole with mass $M$ has the following exponential law under condition $T_{\rm H}\ll \omega \ll M$:

 Thus the quantum tunneling process provides the Hawking temperature $T_{\rm H}$, which determines is the rate of emission.

-The further important step was made byParikh and Wilczek,\cite{Wilczek2000} who obtained the correction to the Hawking radiation.
+The further important step was made by Parikh and Wilczek,\cite{Wilczek2000} who obtained the correction to the Hawking radiation.
 This correction is caused by the back reaction -- the reduction of the black hole mass after emission:

 This back reaction can be related to the decrease of the Bekenstein-Hawking entropy $S_{\rm BH}(M)=4\pi GM^2$ of the black hole after emission.\cite{Kraus1997} One can consider the Hawking radiation as the rare effect caused by thermodynamic fluctuations, while the latter can be described in terms of entropy change.\cite{Landau_Lifshitz} Then the rate of Hawking radiation in Eq.(\ref{tunnelingMomega}) can be described in terms of the difference of the black hole entropies before and after emission of a particle: